microsoft/nni/docs/en_US/Compressor/Pruner.md

 > 1. For each filter ![](http://latex.codecogs.com/gif.latex?F_{i,j}), calculate the sum of its absolute kernel weights![](http://latex.codecogs.com/gif.latex?s_j=\sum_{l=1}^{n_i}\sum|K_l|)
 > 2. Sort the filters by ![](http://latex.codecogs.com/gif.latex?s_j).
 > 3. Prune ![](http://latex.codecogs.com/gif.latex?m) filters with the smallest sum values and their corresponding feature maps.
 The
 >      kernels in the next convolutional layer corresponding to the pruned feature maps are also
 >        removed.
 > 4. A new kernel matrix is created for both the ![](http://latex.codecogs.com/gif.latex?i)th and ![](http://latex.codecogs.com/gif.latex?i+1)th layers, and the remaining kernel
 >      weights are copied to the new model.

+#### Usage

+PyTorch code

 ```
 from nni.compression.torch import L1FilterPruner